Local Tennis Leagues allows various scoring formats for your League matches.

-The player whose turn it would have been to serve in the next game, starts the tie break, serving just ONCE to the deuce court (bottom right to top left, from above).
-The opponent then serves the next TWO points, starting with a serve to the ad court (top right to bottom left, from above).
+The player whose turn it would have been to serve in the next game, starts the tie break, serving just ONCE to the deuce court (bottom right to top left, from below).
+The opponent then serves the next TWO points, starting with a serve to the advantage court (top right to bottom left, from above).

 Points are numbered 1, 2, 3 etc. rather than 15, 30, 40, Deuce.